tnkr-repos/html-css-js/html.md

   - `section` - Used to group together nearby content, and represents a standalone section of page but lacks a bit of semantic meaning, so it is used inside an `article` element
+  - `aside` - Information that complements the information present in the `main` section of the page
   - `footer` - Positioned at the bottom of the page representing the ending of the body.
 If contains contact information, social links, and some navigation similar to a header menu